Register a class for extra credit

 - Log into the attendance-tracking website using your University Net-ID and password.
 The home page will display "Your Tracked Lectures."

 - Click the "View" link to display the list of students who attended the lecture.
-Click the "Export" link to download the data in an Excel format.
+Click the "Export" link to download the data in an Excel spreadsheet.

 - You will be able to see only the students who checked in at the lecture and that are in a section that is associated with your class listing and the time they swiped their card at the end of the lecture.